-Chowan University uses multiple internal notification programs to assist with identifying safety concerns with students, including students that are involved in behavior that is contrary to University policy and law.
-Faculty and Staff incorporate the use of Aviso, which is used by academics to report grades as concerns to stakeholders about any issue a student may be facing.
-Faculty and Staff are able to report to key Public Safety staff and other student advocate personnel of student issues in regards to public safety concerns.
-Residential staff use a program called RADAR, the program allows the residential staff to report student safety concerns to key Residence Life staff that alert Public Safety staff as well as other student advocate.
+Chowan University uses multiple internal notification programs to assist with identifying safety concerns with students, including students that are involved in behavior that is contrary to university policy and law.
+Faculty and Staff incorporate the use of Watermark, which is used by academics to report grades as concerns to stakeholders about any issue a student may be facing.
+Faculty and Staff can report to key Public Safety staff and other student advocate personnel of student issues regarding public safety concerns.
+Residential staff use a program called RADAR; the program allows the residential staff to report student safety concerns to key Residence Life staff that alert Public Safety staff as well as another student advocate.

 During the Fall of 2019 Chowan University instituted the Chowan Care Team.
-The core team consists of the Associate VP for Student Affairs, Chief of Campus Police, Associate Dean of Students and Minister to the University, University Counselor, Director of Academic Success and others key staff when they are needed.
+The core team consists of the Assistant VP for Campus Life, Chief of Campus Police, Minister to the University, Director of Academic Success, Deputy Director of Athletics, Assistant Athletic Director of Sports Medicine, and others key staff as needed.
 This team meets on a weekly basis, while classes are in session, to discuss potential concerns within the university community and works with key members of the university to address concerns that could impact the greater Chowan community.

 Chowan University expects all community members and guests to acknowledge their responsibility in keeping our community safe.
 The University acknowledges that it cannot, on its own, protect all individuals without the help of its members and guests.
 The University asks all community members and guests to report any crime, suspected crime, suspicious person, or harmful activity.
-They can reach Public Safety by calling 252-398-1234.
-Those that wish to remain anonymous are welcome to alert using the following link, www.chowan.edu/silentwitness.
-If this link doesn't work, just copy and paste it into your web browser.
+They can reach Public Safety by calling (252)398-1234.
+Those that wish to remain anonymous are welcome to alert using the following link: www.chowan.edu/silentwitness.
+If this link doesn't work, just copy, and paste it into your web browser.

 Remember....by always protecting your property you can reduce the opportunity for a thief to commit a crime.
 DO report all crimes and/or suspicious activities to the Department of Public Safety as soon as possible at (252)398-1234.

-DO register your car with the department
+DO register your car with the department.

-DO protect your personal property just as you would your money
+DO protect your personal property just as you would your money.

-DO call if you are being stalked or harassed; if you are a victim of a crime, do not touch anything, call (252) 398-1234 immediately
+DO call if you are being stalked or harassed; if you are a victim of a crime, do not touch anything, call (252)398-1234 immediately.

 DO preserve all evidence of a crime; this includes your person if you are a victim of sexual assault.
-Do not bathe, brush your teeth, go to the rest room or change your clothes
+Do not bathe, brush your teeth, go to the rest room, or change your clothes.

-DO register all your valuables with the department on the form provided at registration or call (252) 398-1234 for assistance
+DO register all your valuables with the department on the form provided at registration or call (252)398-1234 for assistance.

-DO call us for a personal escort
+DO call us for a personal escort.

-DO attend the Chief of Campus Police's annual Public Safety presentations
+DO attend the Chief of Campus Police's annual Public Safety presentations.